jameshball/osci-render/README.md

 Open the folder in your IDE of choice (I would recommend using IntelliJ) and build/run `AudioClient` after setting up libraries as provided in `/lib`.
 You will additionally require a platform-specific `dll`/`so` file for XT-Audio depending if you're on a windows/linux x86/x64 OS, which you'll find in the java-xt folder in the [XT-Audio](https://sjoerdvankreel.github.io/xt-audio/) binaries.

-Make sure your default playback devices are setup correctly, as XT-Audio will try and find your default device for audio output.
+Make sure your default playback devices are setup correctly, as XT-Audio will try and find your default device for sh.ball.audio output.

 osci-render is currently using JDK 15, though anything past Java 10 will probably be fine.